-RB: Mayer Brown's finance group in London is widely known for structured finance (ie securitisation and derivatives) and it has a Chambers UK tier one mining finance group.
+RS: Mayer Brown's finance group in London is widely known for structured finance (ie securitisation and derivatives) and it has a Chambers UK tier one mining finance group.
 We also cover project finance, asset based lending, capital markets, insurance finance, real estate finance, leveraged finance and restructuring.

 JL: Finance work at Mayer Brown covers a range of areas including advising lenders or borrowers on the following transactions: receivables finance, securitisation, derivatives, leveraged finance, real estate finance, project finance, capital markets and funds.
 This is what makes the department perfect for trainees and junior associates – they are able to gain a broad range of experience within the finance law sector.

-SB: The last transaction that I worked on was a project finance deal relating to the financing of a mine in Africa.
+SB: One transaction I worked on was a project finance deal relating to the financing of a mine in Africa.
 As the trainee on this matter I assisted with a variety of tasks relating to the conditions precedent.
 These tasks included liaising with the others side's foreign and local counsel, collating documents ready for closing, finalising execution versions of drafts and managing the CP check-list to ensure that everything that needed to be finalised had been prior to closing.

 “The partner's role is typically to oversee just about all areas of the transaction.”